oracle/graal/vm/README.md

 To override the default behavior, the `vm` suite defines the following `mx` arguments:
 ```
+  --native-images=...
+Comma-separated list of launchers and libraries (syntax: lib:polyglot) to build with Native Image.
   --disable-libpolyglot         Disable the 'polyglot' library project
   --disable-polyglot            Disable the 'polyglot' launcher project
   --force-bash-launchers=...
 Force the use of bash launchers instead of native images.